AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 >We are including instructions for obtaining a Pushover API key only as an example of what you might find.

 1. Log in to your Pushover account.
-1. Click **Create an Application/API Token** at the bottom of the page.
+1. Click **[!UICONTROL Create an Application/API Token]** at the bottom of the page.
 1. Fill in the Application Information and click **Create an Application**.
 1. Store the provided API token in a safe place.
-You will need it for the Workfront Fusion HTTP > Make a Request module to connect to the desired web service (Pushover, in this case).
+You will need it for the [!DNL Workfront Fusion] HTTP >[!UICONTROL Make a Request] module to connect to the desired web service (Pushover, in this case).

 ## Set up the HTTP module {#set-up-the-http-module}

-To connect a web service to your Workfront Fusion scenario, you need to use the HTTP > Make a request module in the scenario and set up the module according to the web service's API&nbsp;documentation.
+To connect a web service to your [!DNL Workfront] Fusion scenario, you need to use the [!UICONTROL HTTP] >[!UICONTROL Make a request] module in the scenario and set up the module according to the web service's API&nbsp;documentation.

-1. Add the HTTP > Make a Request module to your scenario.
+1. Add the [!UICONTROL HTTP] >[!UICONTROL Make a Request] module to your scenario.
-1. To push a message using Workfront Fusion, set up the HTTP module as follows.
+1. To push a message using [!DNL Workfront Fusion], set up the HTTP module as follows.

    >[!NOTE]
    >